Ghost projection. II. Beam shaping using realistic spatially-random masks: Experimental Random Masks

 A summary of mask properties including average transmission, variance, peak frequency and weighted average frequency plus-or-minus one standard deviation is presented in Table \ref{tab: mask properties}.
 This table also includes entries for delroughness, a quantity that will be introduced in Eq.~(\ref{eq:Delroughness definition}) below.

-Free-space propagation effects \cite{Bremmer1952,Snigirev1995} are inherently accounted for when the projection plane is placed in the same plane as the mask-imaging plane.
-However, when the projection plane is longitudinally displaced along the optical axis relative to the imaging plane, this distance should be accounted for when considering the distribution of radiant exposure that the masks will create.
-For the purposes of this preliminary investigation, the effect of propagation-based phase contrast \cite{Bremmer1952,CowleyBook,Snigirev1995} for the consecutive masks is ignored.
+Free-space propagation effects \cite{Bremmer1952,Snigirev1995,Cloetens1996,Wilkins1996,KleinOpat1976} are inherently accounted for when the projection plane is placed in the same plane as the mask-imaging plane.
+Such effects may be termed `propagation-based phase contrast', since the local concentration or rarefaction of energy density upon free-space travel converts phase variations into corresponding intensity variations \cite{Paganin2006}.
+This same effect has also been denoted as `out-of-focus contrast' \cite{CowleyBook}, and can be thought of as the local focusing or defocusing of radiation or matter waves as they propagate.
+Propagation-based phase contrast is particularly apt for boosting the fine spatial detail in a speckle mask, since, in the near-field regime where the Fresnel number\footnote{The Fresnel number $N_{\textrm{F}}$ may be defined as $N_{\textrm{F}}={\ell}^2/(\lambda \Delta)$, where (i) $\ell$ is the smallest transverse length scale that is present to a non-negligible degree in the complex wavefield amplitude at the exit surface of the mask, (ii) $\lambda$ is the wavelength or de Broglie wavelength of the radiation or matter waves, respectively, and (iii) $\Delta$ is the propagation distance from the exit surface of the mask to the detection plane. }\cite{SalehTeichBook} is appreciably greater than unity and the degree of spatial coherence is sufficiently high, the measured contrast is proportional to the Laplacian of the pre-propagation phase map \cite{Bremmer1952,Paganin2006,Wilkins1996}.
+Bearing this phase-contrast effect in mind, it becomes clear that, when the projection plane is longitudinally displaced along the optical axis relative to the imaging plane, this distance should be accounted for when considering the distribution of radiant exposure that the masks will create.
+For the purposes of this preliminary investigation, the effect of propagation-based phase contrast \cite{Bremmer1952,CowleyBook,Snigirev1995,Cloetens1996,Wilkins1996} for the consecutive masks is ignored.
 Similar remarks apply to penumbral blurring effects \cite{Delchar1997} associated with a finite source size.

+We close this section by expanding on the previously-mentioned point that, for both the synchrotron-source and laboratory-source x-ray experiments, the mask measurements were taken in the near-field regime.
+This corresponds to the Fresnel number $N_{\textrm{F}}$ being significantly greater than unity.
+Moreover, for our masks the projection approximation \cite{Paganin2006} is clearly valid.
+Such criteria ensure that the morphology of the measured spatially random mask images bear a direct (i.e.~spatially local) resemblance to the projected complex potential of the mask, with the said projection being taken in the direction of the optical axis.
+This condition is not necessary, and in principle our method could also be employed using intermediate-field or far-field speckle, namely speckle fields for which the Fresnel number is on the order of unity or much less than unity, respectively.